 As discussed previously, 0.2 mM ADP does not fully saturate flux in isolated mitochondria (Puchowicz et al., 2004; Gnaiger, 2001), and even higher ADP concentrations are required particularly in permeabilized fibres to overcome limitations by diffusion and by the tubulin-regulated conductance of the outer mitochondrial membrane (Rostovtseva et al., 2008).
-In permeabilized muscle fibre bundles of high respiratory capacity, the apparent K_m for ADP increases up to 0.5 mM (Saks et al., 1998).
+In permeabilized muscle fibre bundles of high respiratory capacity, the apparent $K_m$ for ADP increases up to 0.5 mM (Saks et al., 1998).
 This implies that >90 % saturation is reached only at >5 mM ADP.

-ETS state (Fig. 4): The electron transfer system state or ETS state is defined as the non-controlled state with saturating levels of oxygen, respiratory substrate and uncoupler, as an estimate of the maximal capacity ETS. of the Optimal uncoupler concentration for maximum oxygen flux provides the condition for measurement of ETS capacity.
-As a consequence of the nearly collapsed $\Delta p{\rm mt}$, the driving force for phosphorylation is missing and $J{\rm pp}=0$.
-The abbreviation State 3u is used frequently in bioenergetics, to indicate the state of maximum respiration without sufficient emphasis on the fundamental difference between OXPHOS capacity (well coupled) and ETS capacity (noncoupled).
+ETS state (Fig. 4): The electron transfer system state or ETS state is defined as the non-controlled state with saturating levels of oxygen, respiratory substrate and uncoupler, as an estimate of the maximal capacity of the ETS.
+Optimal exogenous uncoupler concentration for maximum oxygen flux provides the condition for measurement of ETS capacity.
+As a consequence of the nearly collapsed $\Delta p{\rm mt}$ , the driving force for phosphorylation is missing and $J{\rm pp}=0$ .
+The abbreviation State 3u is used frequently in bioenergetics, to indicate the state of maximum respiration without sufficient emphasis on the fundamental difference between OXPHOS capacity (well coupled with an endogenous uncoupled component) and ETS capacity (noncoupled).

 Fig. 4.
-ETS state when noncoupled respiration, $J{O2,E}$, is maximum at optimum uncoupler concentration and phosphorylation is zero, $J{P}=0$ (compare Fig. 2).
+ETS state when noncoupled respiration, $J{O2,E}$ , is maximum at optimum exogenous uncoupler concentration and phosphorylation is zero, $J{P}=0$ (compare Fig. 2).

-LEAK state (Fig. 5): A state of mitochondrial respiration oxygen when flux maintained at saturating levels oxygen of respiratory substrates, zero ATP-turnover without addition of any experimental uncoupler, as an estimate of the maximal proton leak rate.
+LEAK state (Fig. 5): A state of mitochondrial respiration oxygen when flux maintained at saturating levels of oxygen respiratory substrates, zero ATP-turnover without addition of any experimental uncoupler, as an estimate of the maximal proton leak rate.

 Fig. 5.
-LEAK state when phoshorylation is arrested, $J{\text{"P}}$ =0, and LEAK oxygen flux, $J{\text{O2},L}$, is controlled mainly by the proton leak, which equals $J{\text{H}^+\text{in}}$, at maximum Δp{mt} (compare Fig. 2).
+LEAK state when phosphorylation is arrested, $J{\text{NP}}=0$ , and oxygen flux, $J{\text{O2},L}$ , is controlled mainly by the proton leak, which equals $J{\text{H}^+\text{in}}$ , at maximum $\Delta p{\text{mt}}$ (compare Fig. 2).

 The LEAK state can be measured either (i) in the absence of adenylates, (ii) after depletion of ADP at maximum ATP/ADP ratio, or (iii) after inhibition the phosphorylation system by inhibitors such as oligomycin (ATP synthase) or carboxyatractyloside (adenylate nucleotide translocase).
-State 4 represents an overestimation of LEAK respiration if ATPase activity maintains some stimulation of respiration by recycled ADP at $J{\text{NP}}>0$.
-This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{\text{NP}}=0$.
+State 4 represents an overestimation of LEAK respiration if ATPase activity maintains some stimulation of respiration by recycled ADP at $J{PP}>0$ .
+This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{PP}=0$ .

 When subtracting LEAK respiration from OXPHOS capacity, the dissipative LEAK component may be overestimated.
-This can be avoided by measurement of LEAK respiration in a state when the protonmotive force, $\Delta p{\rm mt}$, is adjusted to the slightly lower value maintained in the OXPHOS state.
+This can be avoided by measurement of LEAK respiration in a state when the protonmotive force, $\Delta p{\text{mt}}$ , is adjusted to the slightly lower value maintained in the OXPHOS state.
 Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et al 1993).